How to Ask for Help as a New Parent

 • Then there is the fear of being a burden.
 There is this impression that everyone is super busy and has already enough on their plate, so asking for help would add more stress on them.
 You might be surprised to find out that many people around you can find time and space to support you.
 And they would gladly do it.

 • Fear of rejection.
 What if you ask for help and you get rejected?
 It is an uncomfortable situation, that’s true.
 But if you get rejected, nothing changes: you asked for support, you didn’t get it, you move forward.
-And you might realise it helps you set boundaries with some people.
+And you might realize it helps you set boundaries with some people.

 • Fear of losing control.
 Such a big topic.
 Often, we want things to be done in a certain way: our way.
 But one thing that comes with parenthood, among others, is flexibility.
 So, you might discover that there are more ways to do one thing and the important thing is: for the thing to be done.
 So, focusing on the result rather than the way to get there might be a wise choice at this busy stage of your life.